AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 #### Hōō Feather

 *Wondrous Item, Very Rare, Epic* </br>
-This large feather is a bright gradient in colour, from a deep red at the base to white at the tip.
-This feather was found among the belongings of Toku-Toku, a cult leader and pyromaniac.
-It seems that this feather has properties of healing flame.
+This large feather is a bright gradient in colour, from a deep red at the base to white at the tip, and appears to have the properties of healing flame.
 If this feather is held tightly, when the person holding the feather drops to 0 Hit Points, they are instead brought back in a fiery resurrection.
 They are healed a number of Hit Points equal to half their Maximum Hit Points, and all creatures within 5 feet of them must attempt a DC 14 Dexterity Saving Throw.
 They take 3d6 Fire damage on a failed save, or half that on a successful save.
 The feather is consumed if used in this way.

 This feather can instead be used to return the recently deceased back to life.
 When placed on the body of a creature that has died within the last minute, they return to life with 1 hit point, as in the *Revivify* spell.
 This can't return to life a creature that has died of old age, nor can it restore any missing body parts.
 The feather is also consumed if used in this way.